pchiorean/Indentz/docs/README.md

   - A relative path which is:
     - relative by default to the document **`Links`** folder (e.g., `img2.psd`);
     - relative to the `reference/path/` defined by a previous **`@includepath`** directive (e.g., `img3.psd` and `subfolder/img4.psd`).
 - **Links:** A list of file names separated by commas, that if present in the document, will be replaced with the link from the first column; it's case insensitive and can take simple wildcards (`?` for exactly one character and `*` for zero or more characters).
-The script will also automatically match the _file names_ from the first column, thus **Links** can be empty – e.g., if `img4.psd` appears in the document, it will be replaced by the one in `subfolder/` (which is actually `reference/path/subfolder/`, because the **`@includepath`** redefines the reference folder).
+The script will also automatically match the _file names_ from the first column, thus **Links** can be empty – e.g., if `img4.psd` appears in the document, it will be replaced by the one in `subfolder/` (which is actually `reference/path/subfolder/`, because the **`@includepath`** above it redefines the reference path).

 You can use [**`DumpLinks.jsx`**](#dumplinksjsx) to save a list of links from the active document.